synthetism/patterns/README.md

 This library unites all my products and libraries under one set of stable, maintained, and carefully crafted patterns.
 I use these patterns myself, and I maintain them with care.
-**Use them!** They’re hihly stable, consistent, and designed to make your codebase better.
+**Use them!** They’re highly stable, consistent, and designed to make your codebase better.

 ---